 Retraining the neuromuscular system is the next step in the process.
 As mentioned above, the body will create new neurologic patterns in order to keep functioning after an injury.
-The longer the dysfunctions have been present in your body, the more ingrained these adapted movement patterns are likely to be.
+The longer the dysfunctions have been present in your body, the more ingrained these adaptive movement patterns are likely to be.
 Simply restoring alignment does not guarantee that the body will begin functioning efficiently.
 Re-education that focuses on retraining the nervous system is required.
-After restoring these essential elements, it is vital to re-educate the body back to a new neurological pattern of protection that is healthy for the body.
+After restoring other essential elements, it is vital to re-educate the body back to a new neurological pattern of protection that is healthy for the body.
 API focuses on building new patterns and re-educating the nervous system to support the body in a new, more balanced and less painful way.
-This is done through proprioceptive training, stabilization training and re-education of patterns.
+This is done through proprioceptive training, stabilization training, ARPWave therapy, and re-education of patterns.

 Once these essential foundations have been restored, then it is time to build muscle strength, endurance and power.
 API focuses heavily on this aspect of training.
 We use plyometric activities, sport specific exercises, strength training and focus on the biomechanics specific to your sport or sports of choice.